GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-Kubernetes natively supports authentication via MTLS.
-This proposal creates signers that can be used to create MTLS certificates for use in communications between users and the cluster, between pods an the cluster, or between two pods, as many teams were doing before the certs/v1 changes from certs/v1beta1.
+Kubernetes natively supports user or serviceaccount authentication via client certificates.
+This proposal creates a signer that can be used to create MTLS certificates for use in communications between pods and the cluster, replacing the serviceaccounttoken.

-This signer's CA certificiate would be easily accessible and be used as a root of trust for communication that happens to the APIServer or within the cluster.
+Certificate authentication is much more secure, as private keysare not required to leave the pod, unlike service account tokens.
+This signer's CA certificiate is already used to sign certificates corresponding to node service accounts.

 ### Goals